Oussama08/AiFlappyBird/README.md

 # AiFlappyBird

 Flappy Bird played by an Ai , developed by Python , using NEAT .
+You Can Run it Using PyCharm ( recommended ) , or any other Python IDE.

 # What NEAT needs :